 How Like an Angel (1934) – ‘an amazingly clever and funny skit on modern times’ – abandoned all pretence at realism, starting with a 1913 shipwreck that leaves three priests, one English, one German, one French, stranded on a South Seas island with a baby boy.
 The priests establish a settlement, ‘in the time-honoured fashion of Alexander Selkirk, Ben Gunn and that curiously named Robinson family from the Helvetian Republic’; they name the child Hugo Bechstein Smith, and they begin the process of educating him according to their – sometimes competing – lights.

 As a young man, Hugo is rescued from this unusual upbringing by a ship and makes his way to London, having been mistaken en route for a British-born Hollywood film star.
 The remainder of the book laughs at the clubs, courts and institutions of England, as well as at the publicity machine of the movie industry.
-In effect, it’s a reprise of the stranger-in-a-strange-land satire of England, Their England, a slightly lesser companion-volume.
-It’s also a lighter book, the date of the shipwreck having ensured that the war happens off-stage, so that the only suggestion of the changes wrought by the conflict comes with the discrepancy between the image of England that Hugo was shown in childhood with the reality he encounters.
+In effect, it’s a fanciful reprise of the stranger-in-a-strange-land satire of England, Their England, a slightly lesser companion-volume.
+It’s also a lighter book, the careful dating of the shipwreck having ensured that the war happens off-stage, so that the only suggestion of the changes wrought by the conflict comes with the discrepancy between the image of England that Hugo was shown in childhood with the reality he encounters.

 There are some fine jokes.
-At one point, our hero is persuaded that he must make a parachute jump from a plane flying over London, after which he will broadcast a talk on the BBC about how the capital looks from the air.
-It’s taken for granted that the text of this talk is already written before the jump, and that the BBC will want to check the text before broadcast.
+At one point, our hero is persuaded that he must make a parachute jump from a plane flying over London, after which he will broadcast a talk on the wireless about how the capital looks from the air.
+It’s taken for granted both that the text of this talk is already written before the jump, and that the BBC will want to check the text before broadcast.
 The following is an abridged account of the changes that a dandified flunky says the Corporation will be requiring:

 ‘The Director of Policy has asked me to communicate to you one or two changes he would like you to make in your “talk” of this morning.
 The Director wishes you to add, after the words “in the far distance the House of Commons,” the words “in which the National Government is so splendidly saving the country.”
 After “House of Lords,” he wishes you to say, “that sole bulwark of our constitution against Communism”.